Glucose meter: Cost

 The cost of home blood glucose monitoring can be substantial due to the cost of the test strips.
-In 2006, the consumer cost of each glucose strip ranged from about $0.35 to $1.00.
-Manufacturers often provide meters at no cost to induce use of the profitable test strips.
+In 2006, the US cost to consumers of each glucose strip ranged from about US$0.35 to $1.00.
+Manufacturers often provide meters at no cost to encourage use of the profitable test strips.
 Type 1 diabetics may test as often as 4 to 10 times a day due to the dynamics of insulin adjustment, whereas type 2 typically test less frequently, especially when insulin is not part of treatment.
-A recent study on the comparative cost-effectiveness of all options for the self-monitoring of blood glucose funded by the National Health Service in the UK uncovered considerable variation in the price paid, which could not be explained by the availability of advanced meter features.
-It estimated that a total of £12 m was invested in providing 42 million self-monitoring of blood glucose tests with systems that fail to meet acceptable accuracy standards, and efficiency savings of £23.2 m per annum are achievable if the National Health Service were to disinvest from technologies providing lesser functionality than available alternatives, but at a much higher price.
+In the UK, where the National Health Service (NHS) rather than patients pay for medications including test strips, a 2015 study on the comparative cost-effectiveness of all options for the self-monitoring of blood glucose funded by the NHS uncovered considerable variation in the price charged, which could not be explained by the availability of advanced meter features.
+It estimated that a total of £12m was invested in providing 42 million self-monitoring blood glucose tests with systems that failed to meet acceptable accuracy standards, and efficiency savings of £23.2m per annum were achievable if the NHS were to disinvest from technologies providing less functionality than available alternatives, but at a much higher price.

-Batches of counterfeit test strips for some meters have been identified, which have been shown to produce inaccurate results.
+Batches of counterfeit test strips for some meters were found in the United States, producing erratic test results that do not meet the legitimate manufacturer's performance specifications.